Azure/deployment-stacks/README.md

   To uninstall the module, run the same `.ps1` file and choose the `Uninstall module (previous system-wide installs)` option.

-1. Set the current subscription context to an Azure subscription onboarded for the deployment stacks private preview:
+1. Set the current subscription context to your preferred Azure subscription.
+As long as the deployment stacks feature has been enabled in your Azure AD tenant, the feature is available for all subscriptions.

 ```powershell
 Connect-AzAccount